AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

     // The event ID is a description of the event, using the enum EventType. uint64_t eventID = event.ID;

-    // This checks if those two flags are contained in the ID, it does NOT check
+    // This checks if these two flags are contained in the ID, it does NOT check
     // any of the other flags (we use an overloaded operator). if(eventID == (EventType_MousePress | EventType_MouseButtonLeft))
     {